top of page

 Your Courses Tell a Story—Make It Count

 Colleges don’t expect perfection.
-They’re looking for evidence that you’ve challenged yourself in ways that make sense for your goals.
-Admissions officers pay close attention to how you’ve used the opportunities available at your school.
+They’re looking for evidence that you’ve challenged yourself in ways that align with your goals.
+Admissions officers pay close attention to how you’ve utilized the opportunities available at your school.
 Did you stretch?
 Did you choose rigor in subjects you care about?
 Did your course load evolve as your interests deepened?
 These questions matter, especially at highly selective institutions.

 What Highly Selective Colleges Want to See